drewwalton19216801/cube3d/README.md

 [![Rust](https://github.com/drewwalton19216801/cube3d/actions/workflows/rust.yml/badge.svg)](https://github.com/drewwalton19216801/cube3d/actions/workflows/rust.yml)

-A 3D cube renderer with per-pixel lighting using Rust and the Druid GUI framework.
+A high-performance 3D cube renderer with per-pixel lighting using Rust and the Druid GUI framework.

 ## Overview

 `cube3d` is a Rust application that renders a rotating 3D cube with per-pixel lighting for accurate shading effects.
 It demonstrates fundamental 3D graphics concepts such as transformation matrices, rasterization, depth buffering, and lighting calculations without relying on a dedicated graphics library like OpenGL or Vulkan.
+The renderer is optimized for performance with mathematical optimizations and efficient algorithms.

 ## Features